Wealthsimple Trade Review 2023

 Wealthsimple Trade is designed for investors who want to do it themselves – and they took that to heart with their customer service!

 They have a Trade Help Centre (basically an FAQ) plus an email address in case you can’t find the answer to a question yourself.
-In comparison to the best online brokerages, it’s extremely limited.
+They have recently added a virtual assistant service and priority customer service support for Premium and Generation clients.
+In comparison to the best online brokerages, it is still extremely limited.

 Wealthsimple Trade or Wealthsimple Invest?